mimblewimble/grin-rfcs/text/0000-fix-fees.md

 If Grin implements BP+, the weight should go down from 21 to 18.
 That would make outputs incur slightly less than a Grin-cent in fees, which is not worth bothering with.
 If range proofs were to halve in size though, then we might want to double the base fee to compensate.

-In Grin ever becomes worth many dollars, then a lowering of fees is desirable.
+If Grin ever becomes worth many dollars, then a lowering of fees is desirable.
 This can then be achieved by getting the majority of running nodes to reconfigure their base fee to a lower value, after which wallets can have their fee computation adjusted.
 In the converse case, where Grin becomes worth only a few cents, then an increase in fees might be needed to avoid spam.